PatrickPDPS/DPSRevitPrimer/01_Introduction/1-2_revitsupport.md

 * Assist with modeling tasks
 * Generate Revit content
 * Automate workflows
-* Offer a shoulder to cry on when Revit is mean. :simple_smile:
+* Offer a shoulder to cry on when Revit is mean. :smile:

 ###This group consists of the following individuals.
 (Alphabetical order with respective focus areas)